The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects

-• Development of new artworks, exhibitions and performance that have public outcomes.
+• Development of new artworks, exhibitions, and/or performances that have public outcomes.

-• Projects that grow industry pathways and opportunities for emerging artists and creative workers.
+• Projects that create opportunities for artists and creative workers.

-The aim of the Local Heritage category is to provide financial assistance for projects and services that address the following objectives identified in Wagga View – Our Future in Focus’ Community Strategic Plan 2040.
+The aim of the Local Heritage category is to provide financial assistance for projects and services that address the following Objectives identified in the Community Strategic Plan 2040.

 Grant officer